How to Use This Fansly Calculator

 What percentage does Fansly take?

-Fansly takes 20% of all creator earnings — the same rate as OnlyFans.
-This means creators keep 80% of every dollar from subscriptions, tips, PPV messages, and custom content.
-There are no hidden fees or tiered commission rates.
-The 80/20 split applies equally whether you earn $100 or $100,000 per month.
+Fansly takes 20% — the same as OnlyFans.
+You keep 80% of every dollar from subscriptions, tips, PPV, and customs.
+No hidden fees, no tiered rates.
+The split is flat whether you earn $100 or $100,000 per month.
+What changes your take-home isn't the platform cut — it's how well you monetize the subscribers you have.

 Is Fansly better than OnlyFans?